Officium/Officium.github.io/README.md

-Yanhua Huang is currently a tech lead at [Xiaohongshu](https://www.xiaohongshu.com/en), working on generative and multimodal recommendation.
-His focus is on large-scale machine learning for recommender systems.
-He has published papers in top-tier conference proccedings, including KDD, ICLR, and SIGIR.
-Before Xiaohongshu, he spent two years at Baidu for Feed recommendation and four years at East China Normal University for his Bachelor's degree in the Department of Mathematics.
+Yanhua's focus is on large-scale machine learning for recommender systems.
+He has published papers in top-tier conference proceedings, including KDD, ICLR, and SIGIR, with a total of 1,000+ [Google Scholar](https://scholar.google.com/citations?user=VS4vZJkAAAAJ&hl=en) citations.
+Previously, Yanhua led the base model team at [Xiaohongshu](https://www.xiaohongshu.com/en), working on generative and multimodal recommendation.
+Before that, he spent two years at Baidu on Feed recommendation and four years at East China Normal University earning his Bachelor's degree in the Department of Mathematics.

 ### Publications